 Is Online Gambling Legal in Oregon?

-Under the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA), online gambling has been restricted for most states within the US, online leaving an exception for four states: New Jersey, Nevada, Delaware or Pennsylvania.
+Under the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA), online gambling has been restricted for most states within the US, online leaving an exception for four states: New Jersey, Nevada, Delaware and the popular casinos in Pennsylvania.
 It is entirely up to the state itself to reform these laws and open up the market towards online gambling.

-It is also not allowed for the operators themselves to accept wagers from US citizens, which means that gambling online is completely impossible for operators and punters alike, unless they want to face serious consequences.
+It is also not allowed for the operators themselves to accept wagers from US citizens, which means that gambling online is completely impossible for operators and punters alike unless they want to face serious consequences.

-Minimum Legal Age To Gamble In Oregon
+Minimum Legal age to Gamble in Oregon

 Who Regulates Casinos in Oregon?

-Currently the biggest regulatory body within the gambling industry is the Oregon Lottery itself, which is owned by the Oregon government.
+Currently, the biggest regulatory body within the gambling industry is the Oregon Lottery itself, which is owned by the Oregon government.
 According to figures, 1% of the government budget is allocated to help with problem gambling within the state.